Previously on DNF, I thought it would only be fair to bring this over here as well. It's the same as on that site, so here it is:

-- If you are not allowed to activate Spell Cards, because of an effect like Number 16: Shock Master, then you cannot activate Pendulum Monsters, because they are treated as being activated as a Spell Card.
+- If you are not allowed to activate Spells, because of an effect like Number 16: Shock Master, then you cannot activate Pendulum Monsters, because they are treated as being activated as a Spell.

 - Pendulum Monsters cannot be Set face-down in the Pendulum Zones.
 You must activate them from the hand face-up.

 - You cannot replace Pendulum Monsters in the Pendulum Zones with other Pendulum Monsters.
 They must be removed by other ways, such as being destroyed or returned to the hand.

 - If a card such as Macro Cosmos is up, and a Pendulum Monster would be sent to the Graveyard, it will be banished, and not returned to the Extra Deck.
 Side note, do remember that Dimensional Fissure only banishes monsters, which means that if they're destroyed in the Pendulum Zone, they WILL go to the Extra Deck, since they're being treated as being sent as Spells.